trowski/fiber-rfc/rfc.md

 A fiber *must* be resumed from within the instance of `FiberScheduler` provided to `Fiber::suspend()`.
 Doing otherwise results in a fatal error.
 In practice this means that calling `Fiber->resume()` or `Fiber->throw()` must be within a callback registered to an event handled within a `FiberScheduler` instance.
 Often it is desirable to ensure resumption of a fiber is asynchronous, making it easier to reason about program state before and after an event would resume a fiber.

-When a script ends, each fiber scheduler used in the a script is resumed and allowed to run to completion to complete unfinished tasks or free resources.
+When a script ends, each scheduler fiber created from a call to  `FiberScheduler->run()` is resumed and allowed to run to completion to complete unfinished tasks or free resources.

 This RFC does not include an implementation for `FiberScheduler`.
 Instead, it proposes only defining an interface and any implementation would be done in user code (see [Future Scope](#future-scope)).